 Most of my exposure to Japanese rock (j-rock) has been through Anime theme songs, but it’s a genre I’ve dipped further into from time to time when an Anime theme has really grabbed me, especially with bands like The Pillows, Flow, Nico Touches The Walls, Veltpunch, and Maximum The Hormone.
 So when I saw this promo for fulusu’s debut American release Old House 1, it totally piqued my interest.
-This album starts out with some ambient noise on ‘Ra’ that continues into second track ‘Consideration: Rain’ and abruptly ends to reveal the … Read more
+This album starts out with some ambient noise on ‘Ra’ that continues into second track ‘Consideration: Rain’ and abruptly ends to reveal the melodic j-rock … Read more

 Australia’s experimental rock band Porcus vs. Equus just released a single, or short EP, under the name Music out of Shit.
 With merely three tracks and a runtime of just eight minutes, M.O.O.S. is very short, but also very sweet.
 First of all, ‘Wet Sugar (Player vs. Environment)’ is a magnificent song to begin with.
 Reminiscent of the Spaghetti Western aura of Robotmonkeyarm, with their reverb-laden, aggressively-plucked overdriven guitar notes, Porcus vs. Equus bring in some rhythmic and structural surprises into this complex ear-worm of a song.
 At over three minutes long, it’s the least concise of the triptych, … Read more